 - John Seigenthaler Pedestrian Bridge: Just a short walk south of downtown Nashville is the pedestrian-only John Seigenthaler Pedestrian Bridge connecting downtown Nashville to East Nashville across the Cumberland River.
 Walk across it for outstanding views of the Nashville skyline and plenty of great photo opportunities.
 It’s public, so there’s no fee!

-- Sports: Nashville is home to several sports teams, like the Tennessee Titans, the Nashville Predators, the Nashville Soccer Club, and the Nashville Sounds.
+- Sports: Nashville is home to several sports teams, like the Tennessee Titans (NFL), the Nashville Predators (NHL), the Nashville Soccer Club, and the Nashville Sounds.
 Root for your favorite team (or boo your opponent) at any one of these Nashville sporting events; however, note that sports season dates and prices vary with Predators tickets averaging around $49 and up, and Sounds tickets costing as little as $11.

 - Art: Nashville may be known for its music scene, but the art scene is also booming right now.
 On the first Saturday of every month, you can see local and world-renowned artwork and diverse exhibitions for free at numerous art galleries during the Downtown Nashville First Saturday Art Crawl.
 Plus, most of the galleries serve complimentary wine and refreshments.
 Bonus!